ShaneGore/Predictive-Analytics-for-Business/README.md

 # Predictive-Analytics-for-Business
-Contains Coursework from the Udacity Nanodegree
+Contains Coursework from the Udacity Nanodegree "Predictive Analytics for Business" (formerly known as Business Analytics).
+This course used the tools Alteryx, Tableau and SQL.

 ## Problem Solving with Analytics
 Learn a structured framework for solving problems with advanced analytics.
 Learn to select the most appropriate analytical methodology.
 Learn linear regression